Last updated Mar. 2, 2022

 International locum tenens brings adventure and the experience of a lifetime, but the pandemic has also made traveling to your destination more complicated.
 New visa restrictions, fewer flights, testing requirements, and mandatory quarantines all pose unique challenges, but the Global Medical Staffing team has experts devoted to making the process as easy as possible.
 Here’s what you need to know about international locum tenens travel during COVID for assignments in New Zealand, Guam, and the U.S. Virgin Islands.

-Since New Zealand has all but eradicated COVID-19 from the islands, they are one of the strictest nations for travelers entering the country.
+New Zealand is one of the strictest nations for travelers entering their country.
 Guidelines include testing prior to departure, mandatory quarantining upon arrival to the islands, as well as changes to visa requirements.

 Visa and travel requirements